 The applicant should reach an agreement on the co-existence of the trademarks with the right holder.

 4.3 What is the right of appeal from a decision of refusal of registration from the Intellectual Property Office?

-Same conditions as per question 3.3.
+The same conditions apply as per question 3.3.

 4.4 What is the route of appeal?